 Georgia educators are aligning to create a preventive framework to improve the performance outcomes of all learners.
-Georgia's Tiered System of Supports for Students is continued implementation of Georgia's Systems of Continuous Improvement, the statewide plan to provide a tiered system of supports for the districts, schools, and students.
-The tiered system includes evidence-based interventions and screenings that will provide the different levels of support needed to maximize student achievement and reduce behavior problems.
+Georgia's Tiered System of Supports for Students is the continued implementation of Georgia's Systems of Continuous Improvement, the statewide plan to provide a tiered system of supports for the districts, schools, and students.
+The tiered system includes evidence-based interventions and screenings to provide the support needed at different levels to maximize student achievement and reduce behavior problems.

 What is MTSS?

 Multi-Tiered System of Support (MTSS) is, first and foremost, about helping students.
-More specifically, MTSS is a way that districts and schools organize and provide education to ensure that students receive the instruction they need to be successful.
+More specifically, MTSS is a way that districts and schools organize and deliver instruction to ensure that students receive the support they need to be successful.

 What is SST?

+If your child's data shows they are still struggling after Tier 2 interventions, the school will move to Tier 3.
 The Student Support Team (SST) is a problem-solving process in every Georgia school.
 Its purpose is to find ways around roadblocks to success for any student referred to it.
-Several recent events and decisions, both national and state, have placed markedly increased importance on the SST process.
+Several recent events and decisions, both national and state, have placed greater emphasis on the SST process.
 The SST supports students receiving Tier 3 supports.

 The realization that conditions beyond mere academics play a pivotal role for students at risk of failure.
 School-based management and problem-solving have become recognized successes in the national education reform movement.
 The SST process allows schools to demonstrate progress towards better teacher support and more parent involvement.